Four people shot as gunman opens fire in Oslo bar

 Police said the suspect was aged mid-20s and they were not looking for anyone else in relation to the incident.

-(Reporting By Ole Petter Skonnord; Editing by Elaine Hardcastle)
+Reporting By Ole Petter Skonnord; Editing by Elaine Hardcastle